stacks-network/docs/_develop/radiks-setup.md

 ### Install and configure MongoDB

-In the future, Radiks-server will support various different databases, but right now only MongoDB 3.6 or higher is supported.
+In the future, Radiks-server will support various different databases, but right now, only MongoDB 3.6 or higher is supported.
 MongoDB 3.6 and higher contains fixes required for naming patterns in keys.

-{% include note.html content="The steps assumes you want to install and run the MongoDB software locally on your workstation for testing and development.
-If you are deploying for a production application, you would install MongoDB on your application server or on a server connected to it. " %}
+{% include note.html content="The steps assume you want to install and run the MongoDB software locally on your workstation for testing and development.
+If you are deploying for a production application, you will install MongoDB on your application server or on a server connected to it. " %}

 1. <a href="https://docs.mongodb.com/manual/administration/install-community/" target="_blank">Download and install MongoDB 3.6 or higher</a> on your workstation.

-    You can also install MongoDB using your favorite package manager, for example, Homebrew is recommended for macOS.
+    You can also install MongoDB using your favorite package manager; for example, Homebrew is recommended for macOS.
 If you are testing on a local workstation, you can use a `docker` image instead of installing locally.

 2. Start the MongoDB service and verify it is running.

 3. On your MongoDB instance, create a database for your application data.

-   You can use the <a href="https://docs.mongodb.com/manual/mongo/" target="_blank">Mongo shell</a> to do this or you can <a href="https://www.mongodb.com/download-center/compass" target="_blank">install the MongoDB Compass</a> software to explore and work with MongoDB data.
+   You can use the <a href="https://docs.mongodb.com/manual/mongo/" target="_blank">Mongo shell</a> to do this, or you can <a href="https://www.mongodb.com/download-center/compass" target="_blank">install the MongoDB Compass</a> software to explore and work with MongoDB data.

 4. Create a username/password combination with `root` privileges on your new database.